 In this podcast, Carole Hervé talks to us about breastfeeding and the difficulties it can present.
 What advice should you adopt post-partum to ensure successful breastfeeding, how can you get help and where can you find answers to your questions?
 Carole tells us all about it today!
-To help you through the post-partum period, you can discover our knickers periodsand our Adèle bra, specially designed for the occasion!
+To help you through the postpartum period, you can discover our period pants and our Adèle bra, specially designed for the occasion!

-Breastfeeding is first and foremost a mother's desire for her baby.
+First and foremost, breastfeeding is something a mother wants for her baby.
 It's a personal choice.
 To get started and make the most of breastfeeding, it's essential to have access to the information you need, and to be surrounded by a network of supportive people.
 This applies to health professionals as well as those close to you, such as family and friends.
 Finally, breastfeeding can be a long and sometimes difficult process.
 All women can breastfeed (except in specific cases, which we'll talk about later).

 Is it possible to never successfully breastfeed?